 The compacts are 12.45 mm in diameter, 49.3 mm in length, and contain evenly dispersed spherical particles, known as coated particles, in a graphite matrix.
 Each coated particle consists of a spherical kernel surrounded by four coating layers.
-The reference kernel used by General Atomics is uranium oxycarbide (UCO), where the startup core would use uranium oxide (UO2).
-The innermost coating layer next to the kernel is known as the buffer layer, and is followed in turn by a pyrocarbon layer known as the IPvC layer, a SiC layer, and another pyrocarbon layer known as the OPyC layer.
+The reference kernel used by General Atomics is uranium oxycarbide (UCO), where the startup core would use uranium oxide $(UO_2)$ .
+The innermost coating layer next to the kernel is known as the buffer layer, and is followed in turn by a pyrocarbon layer known as the IPvC layer, a SiC layer, and another pyrocarbon layer known as the OPvC layer.
 This coated particle design is known as the TRISO design.
 Figure 20 shows the fuel particles, compacts, and blocks.

-The General Atomics design for the commercial Very High Temperature Reactor (VHTR) also considers using different fuel forms based on the flexibility of the core and reactor (e.g., plutonium-based fuel minor activide bearing fuel ato fuel, minor actinide bearing fuel, etc.).
-It would be envisioned that the NGNP could be the initial test-bed for these different fuel types.
+The General Atomics design for the commercial Very High Temperature Reactor (VHTR) also considers using different fuel forms based on the flexibility of the core and reactor (e.g., plutonium-based fuel, minor actinide bearing fuel, etc.